Distributed and Secure Kernel-Based Quantum Machine Learning

 Alternatively, considering an associated feature map, $\phi: \mathcal{X} \to \mathcal{H} $, then $\mathcal{R}$ is the space of functions $f: \mathcal{X} \to \mathbb{C} $ such that for all $x \in \mathcal{X}$ and $\nu \in \mathcal{H}$,

-Typically, a large family of machine learning problems aim to compute a prediction function $f: \mathcal{X} \to \mathbb{C} $ that takes training or test data and predicts the corresponding label.
+Typically, a large family of machine learning problems aims to compute a prediction function $f: \mathcal{X} \to \mathbb{C} $ that takes training or test data and predicts the corresponding label.
 This is often formulated as the solution to the following optimization problem:

-where $L$ is a loss function, $x_j$ are training data points, $y_j$ the corresponding labels, and $\lambda$ a regularization term.
+where $L$ is a loss function, $x_j$ are training data points, $y_j$ the corresponding labels, $\lambda$ a regularization parameter controlling the trade-off between the loss and the complexity of the function $f$, and $\Omega(f)$ a general regularization term that penalizes the complexity of $f$.
 This prediction function generally lives in an RKHS.
-The representer theorem \cite{scholkopf2002learning} then states that the solution to this optimization problem can be formulated as follows.
+The representer theorem \citep{scholkopf2002learning} then states that the solution to this optimization problem can be formulated as follows.

 where $K$ is the corresponding kernel in the RKHS.
-Hence, the optimization in the infinite-dimensional space is reduced to a finite-dimensional problem of solving for $\alpha_i$ by computing the kernel values at the training data points.
+Hence, optimization in an infinite-dimensional space is reduced to a finite-dimensional problem of solving for $\alpha_i$ by computing the kernel values at the training data points.

-In summary, kernel functions are fundamental in machine learning as they enable the transformation of data into higher-dimensional spaces where non-trivial relationships between data can be studied.
-By leveraging the theoretical framework of RKHS and the representer theorem, kernels facilitate efficient computations for a large class of machine learning models, such as Support Vector Machines (SVM), Gaussian Processes, and Principal Component Analysis (PCA).
+In summary, kernel functions are fundamental in machine learning, as they enable the transformation of data into higher-dimensional spaces where nontrivial relationships between data can be studied.
+By leveraging the theoretical framework of RKHS and the representer theorem, kernels facilitate efficient computations for a large class of machine learning models, such as Support Vector Machines (SVM), Gaussian Processes, and Principal Component Analysis (PCA) \citep{shawe2004kernel}.